To Explain or Not to Explain: A Study on the Necessity of Explanations for Autonomous Vehicles: User Study

 The driving video clips are sampled from our explanation dataset, described in the Dataset section.
 To capture a variety of typical scenarios, we conducted a text-based clustering using our annotated explanations for each video clip in our dataset.
 Our goal is to capture the different but representative scenarios in the dataset.
 We used hierarchical clustering with average linkage~\cite{johnson1967hierarchical}.
-In specific, we pre-processed the input text by lowercase and converting to TF-IDF score~\cite{ramos2003using}.
+Specifically, we pre-processed the input text by lowercase and converting to TF-IDF score~\cite{ramos2003using}.
 We used cosine similarity for the distance metric of the clustering.
 In the end, we used the videos in the 38 cluster centers for the user experiment.
+Our scenarios cover merging, parking, speed-up, near-crash, traffic-light, and stop-sign events.